-- Creative pursuits and hobbies: Children thrive on creativity and find immense joy in expressing themselves.
+1. Creative pursuits and hobbies: Children thrive on creativity and find immense joy in expressing themselves.
 They just grab those crayons, paint brushes or Play-Doh and let their artistry unleash.
 Without the worries of being judged, they have easy access to a world of make-believe where they can tap into their imagination.
 We can do the same when we engage in creative hobbies that we love, whether it’s drawing, singing, building something, cooking, dancing, writing or playing an instrument.
 When you follow your instincts and create whatever comes from your heart, you source your creativity from infinite potential.
-So create whatever pleases you like children do and expose yourself to other creative marvels.
-Watch artsy movies or Broadway shows, try out new cuisines, visit museums, etc.

-- Laughter, music and dance: Vulnerability expert, Brené Brown, once said, “When we value being cool and in control over granting ourselves the freedom to unleash the passionate, goofy, heartfelt, and soulful expressions of who we are, we betray ourselves.”
+3. Laughter, music and dance: Vulnerability expert, Brené Brown, once said, “When we value being cool and in control over granting ourselves the freedom to unleash the passionate, goofy, heartfelt, and soulful expressions of who we are, we betray ourselves.”
 Kids have no problem showing that side of themselves.
 As we grow older, we lose our spontaneity and our ability to have a good time because we’re so worried about what people might think.
 I believe that we can regain our spontaneity by enjoying three universal pleasures of life – laughter, music and dance.
-We can easily experience all of these fun things, as an adult, when we get out of our comfort zone and make time for activities such as watching comedy shows, hanging out with a witty friend, attending concerts or taking a dance class.

-- Schedule playtime with children: When you immerse yourself in an environment with children, you’ll notice that you take on a more bouncy and playful persona.
-When I’m with my two-year-old nephew, I come down to his level of understanding when we play, by conversing with him in “baby-talk”, chasing him around the house while pretending I’m a T-Rex, and participating in his imaginary duels between his Batman and Spiderman action figures.
+4. Schedule playtime with children: When you immerse yourself in an environment with children, you’ll notice that you take on a more bouncy and playful persona.
+When I’m with my four-year-old nephew, I come down to his level of understanding when we play, by conversing with him in ‘baby-talk’, chasing him around the house while pretending I’m a T-Rex, and participating in his imaginary duels between his Batman and Spiderman action figures.
 And there isn’t a moment that I feel ridiculous doing all of this.
-In fact, I love it!
-If you don’t have little kids of your own, cousins, nieces or nephews, I encourage you to seek opportunities to be in the presence of children.
-Perhaps you can volunteer at a nursery, school or orphanage, or babysit, teach or tutor children.
-You’ll find that when you’re immersed in children’s effervescent energy and you’re part of their world, your goofy and playful side with naturally come out.
+If you don’t have little kids of your own, cousins, nieces or nephews, seek opportunities to be in the presence of children.

 No matter how our looks change on the outside, our spirit will never age.
-When we believe that we’re spiritual beings, having a human experience, we can embrace our agelessness and embody a youthful demeanor.
-This youthful energy is available to us in abundance if we believe in its magic and splendor.
+When we believe that you’re spiritual beings, having a human experience, you can embrace your agelessness and keep your inner child alive.
+This youthful energy is available to you in abundance, if you believe in magic.

 All my best on your journey,